danxschz/to-do-list/README.md

 ## Usage

-- Save to-do items to the default project (Home) or create a custom folder
+- Keep track of tasks on the home section or organize them by project
-- View to-do details, check off and delete items
+- Prioritize, check off or delete items
-- Toggle priority between normal and important on to-do items
-- Data saved to local storage
+- Data stored in local storage

 ## License